nodejs/node/doc/api/quic.md

 extension to identify the application level protocol that is using the QUIC connection.
 Every `QuicSession` instance has an ALPN identifier that *must* be specified in either the `connect()` or `listen()` options.
-ALPN identifiers that are known to Node.js (such as the ALPN identifier for HTTP/3) may alter how the `QuicSession` and `QuicStream` objects operate internally, but the QUIC implementation for Node.js has been designed to allow any ALPN to be specified and used.
+ALPN identifiers that are known to Node.js (such as the ALPN identifier for HTTP/3) will alter how the `QuicSession` and `QuicStream` objects operate internally, but the QUIC implementation for Node.js has been designed to allow any ALPN to be specified and used.